jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-interviewing-at-google.md

 internships up to that point, which all centered around writing websites in some form or another.

-I was got my first interview at Google during my senior year of university and promptly failed it.
+I got my first interview at Google during my senior year of university and promptly failed it.

 # Interviews and exams